Horizon Hearing Centres Ltd.

-Thanks to the overwhelming stigma that surrounds hearing aids and their overall association with the image of chunky and ugly plastic, most people try to avoid getting them when they actually need them most.
-In recent years, the entire “anti-hearing aid” movement has worsened to the point that an average person waits anywhere between five to ten years too late before investing in a hearing aid.
+The stigma surrounding hearing aids often paints them as unappealing or a marker of old age, leading many to delay their adoption.
+Their overall association with the image of chunky and ugly plastic, most people try to avoid getting them when they actually need them most.
+This hesitation only worsens the situation, as an average individual might wait five to ten years too long before considering a hearing aid.
+This delay can significantly impact one’s social, emotional, and physical well-being.

 There are many reasons why anyone who is experiencing hearing loss should consider using hearing aids.
 For example, as mentioned above, older adults who choose to use hearing aids can avoid a downward spiral of depression and loneliness.